CUAHSI/GHCN-Transducer/SCAN/README.md

 | WATER_YEAR    | wy                        | year             | 1                         |
 | CALENDAR_YEAR | y                         | year             | 1                         |

+## Excluding time-aggregated SCAN Variables
+- A special setting in the **appsettings.config** file of **SnotelWebService** allows excluding variables with selected duration from the WaterML web service response.
+By default, all durations are included.

 ## SCAN Heights and Depths
 - SCAN observations are recorded at different heights above ground or depths below ground surface.
 The height or depth value is always in inches.
 Negative value indicates a subsurface sensor (in the soil profile).
 Positive values are used for wind sensors at different heights above ground.
 The WaterOneFlow service represents the heights and depths using the VariableCode, Method and Offset.
 For example the CUAHSI variable code **SMS_H_D2** means "Volumetric water content measured hourly at 2 inches depth" or the CUAHSI variable code **WSPDV_D_H40** means "Average wind speed (daily) at 40 inches height".